lewagon/dotfiles/01-Ruby/06-Parsing/README.md

 ### Reboot challenges

-`01-Instacart`: This challenge will take you all da
+`01-Instacart`: This challenge will keep you busy all the day.

 1. Build a gift wishlist, where you can:
   - Add a product to your wishlist (e.g. "Jeans", "Socks", etc..)